latticexyz/mud/packages/world-module-erc20-external-store/README.md

-# Standalone ERC20 Module with own Store
+# Standalone ERC20 Module with external Store

 This is an `ERC20` token template that is compatible with the MUD framework.
 The logic of the token contract is near native and resides within the token contract, while its storage makes use of `Store` and is reflected in corresponding tables.